In this article, you can learn about source settings in views and how those settings apply to which records will display.

 These rules allow you to match specific field values to filter the records and apply these filters in groups.

-For example, in a Customer Portal app for Service Requests, you may want to create a view that only shows Service Request records which are open.
+For example, in a Customer Portal app for Service Requests, you may want to create a view that only shows Service Request records that are open.
 You can do this by adding a rule to restrict the Service Request records to those where Status = Open.

 Adding Rules